FelipeERuiz/hands-on-labs-ccna-level/README.md

 # Labs CCNA Level
-I recommended refresh the labs executing the following commands (To erase the configuration and practise if you want):
+Firtsly, the labs are sort by number **0x.** (where "x" is the lab number) so that you view the`.pkt` extension you need packet tracer to open the labs.
+My recommendation is refresh the labs executing the following commands (To erase the configuration and practise if you want).
+So, if you want to **reset** the labs
 - On privilege mode
 ```
 write erase